MauricioPujol/Stock-ticker-LED-display/README.md

-This project contains the code to display on a , which is an application for generation and converting unlinkable pseudonyms.
-It is part of the ScrambleDB setup and provides the database driver with a rest interface for unlinkable pseudonyms.
+This project contains the code to display on a 320x240 Raspberry PI LED screen current stock prices, as well as nominal and percentual variations in real time.
+It's coded to display no only stocks but commodities, currencies, indexes and cryptos.